Many Jewish communities in Australia observe the last day of Sukkot, which marks the end of the Sukkot festival. more

 Australia Day is on January 26 and commemorates the establishment of the first European settlement at Port Jackson, now part of Sydney, in 1788.
-It is an opportunity for Australians to come together to celebrate their country and culture.
-There are reflections on the achievements of the nation and explorations of way to make the country even better in the future.

 Australia Day is a public holiday in all states and territories.
 All schools and post offices are closed.
-Some public transport services do not operate and others run a reduced service.
+Some public transport services do not operate, and others run a reduced service.
 Stores are often open, but may have reduced opening hours.
 There may be some congestion on roads, particularly close to major events.

 Australia Day Observances

 |2015||Mon||Jan 26||Australia Day||National Holiday|

 |2019||Sat||Jan 26||Australia Day||National Holiday|